temujin9/mezovy/random crap.md

     Salve of Slipperiness (1000 gp) - A glowing potion, contained in a crystal jar etched with arcane runes.
     Universal Solvent (50 gp) - This thin potion causes the air to become warm and humid when used.
     War Paint of the Terrible Visage (100 gp) - A smoky draught, contained in a porcelain flask.

-- ancient Central American spirituality, ancient Japanese cuisine, and ancient African death rites
 - The cursed half-demon must go on a long quest before it is too late.
-- ancient Irish physical appearance, and ancient Russian spirituality
 - Spotted Knight, Scene of a famous murder 50 years ago.
 Still haunted at night.
 Wandering minstrel, accompanied by local musicians, will start up an impromptu ballad about one of the PCs, which will contain increasingly embarrasing & shameful (but true) details.
 Will only stop if paid 25 GP or sufficiently threatened w/ violence.
 The song is extremely catchy & will be remembered and repeated by all NPCs present for some time.
 When they leave, a group of young boys are fishing at a placid lake.
 They wave lazily to the PCs, just as two squamous, humanoid arms break the surface and drag one under.
 - Wax museum
 - Manhood trials
 - Hireling wants to learn the ropes
 - Tiny single story dwelling & once impeccable garden, protected from catastrophe by some godling's petty whim, inside one short, bent human skeleton, 1000 cat skeletons, after years untold, still smells  like cat piss, no treasure.
 - Ophelia curse: Will attempt to drown self at any well, pool, pond, lake, stream, river or ocean.
-- Goblin machine: save at -4 or be charmed into trying to fix it for 1d4 months, sparing no expense to get it home, buy parts, etc. it cannot be fixed.
 - Warrior with one-eyed beast tattooed on forehead.
 - Alchemy mishap: break out with acne everywhere until cure disease. -2 penalty to charisma.
 - Your teeth have been filed to points.
 - Your diet consists solely of flower petals
-- Esmerelda is a tall warrior woman will fight all comers in a back alley fight club.
-The warrior who defeats her gets to marry her.
-(She is a pennangalan).
-- Soul Eater – creatures slain by the undead cannot be raised or resurrected.
-The undead gains 1 HD for 24 hours, and permanently gains 1 hit point.
 - Lord Farthingale's Men.
 Lord Farthingale is a fop, dressed in whatever outrageous finery the GM wishes, but he has the cunning and brutality of a Blackbeard.
 His party, by contrasts, is plainly comprised of the worst sort of scum and riff-raff from every corner of the earth.
 He has a list of (often arbitrary) proscribed behaviors for his men within city walls, and will have any offenders killed on the spot, tossing a bag of silver at the feet of any wronged party.
 On their last adventure, one of his party members was infected with a parasite that is reproducing inside his/her body at an alarming rate, only to burst forth in a glistening, wriggling horde from the abdomen.
 S/he has managed to hide this fact from the rest of their party, but it is about to become profoundly apparent.
 They are pursuing individual interests (roll for each member/group of 1d#total in party-1) : (1) Doing research at a Library (2) Taking in a Show (Play, concert, bear-baiting, etc.) (3) Shopping at a Store or Market (4) Engaged in Secret Business with 1) Aristocrat 2) Random NPC 3) Criminal Organization 4) Outlawed Cult 5) The Regent/Mayor 6) Demonic/Extradimensional Entity (5) Attending public Church or Temple service (6) GM’s choice of results 3,6,8-10 on this column.
 - Coffin is filled with riches and gold equaling 4,000gp.
 One necklace is cursed with insatiable greed.
 - Wizard keeps as a pet/races pixies